 Therefore, the ACPMP Research Foundation does not recommend any particular specialists nor have we created a list of recommended specialists.
 However, we have provided some suggestions and resources below to assist you in your search.

-When searching for a specialist to treat PMP/Appendix Cancer, patients should be aware that research studies have concluded that centers offering the CRS/HIPEC procedure, the "standard of care" for these diseases, reach the peak of the learning curve only after the center has completed 130, 140,180, or even over 200 of these procedures.
-A patient searching for a specialist to treat PMP, Appendix Cancer or a related disease may want to inquire as to how many CRS/HIPEC procedures a center under consideration has performed, along with many of the other questions listed on our Questions for Specialists page.
+When searching for a specialist to treat PMP/Appendix Cancer, patients should be aware that research studies have concluded that the learning curve for the CRS/HIPEC procedure, the "standard of care" for these diseases, reaches its peak only after the completion of 130, 140,180, or even over 200 of these procedures.
+A patient searching for a specialist to treat PMP, Appendix Cancer or a related disease may want to inquire as to how many CRS/HIPEC procedures a surgeon under consideration has performed, as well as the number of CRS/HIPEC procedures or other complex surgical procedures that the surgeon's center has performed.
+In addition to these quesitons, a patient may also want to consider the other questions listed on our Questions for Specialists page.